sneas/blog/content/a-better-way-of-displaying-local-loader-in-angular-application.md

 ## The better

-The right way would be to automatically display loader on every subscription.
+The better way would be to automatically display loader on every subscription.
 Unfortunately RxJS does not provide a ready-to-use operator for this.

 That's why we're going to create our own `doOnSubscribe` pipe operator: